Abdul Gani Vakil: Political career

-He was the observer of UP Elections in 2012 and worked closely with Digvijay Singh who was in-charge of UP Elections.
+He was the observer of UP elections in 2012 and worked closely with Digvijay Singh who was in-charge of UP elections.
 Later he was the political observer in Delhi Elections in 2015.
 He was the Star Campaigner for Ghulam Nabi Azad in 2014 in Parliamentary Elections.
 He was also given best legislator award in 2011.

 On 19 July 2015, he announced his resignation from Congress in protest against the Party High Command for appointing Ghulam Ahmed Mir as President of the Jammu and Kashmir Pradesh Congress Committee.
 He termed the appointment of Mir as an arbitrary and undemocratic decision and blamed the congress party for ruining the party in the state.
 He was very close to Ghulam Nabi Azad in the Indian National Congress and he resigned after 40 years.

-On 25 October 2017, he launched his own political party, 'Jammu Kashmir Bachao Tehreek'.
+On 25 October 2017, he launched his own political party, Jammu Kashmir Bachao Tehreek.

 On 24 January 2019, he joined the Jammu & Kashmir Peoples Conference in the presence of Party Chairman Sajad Gani Lone.

 On 22 February 2019, he was appointed as vice-chairman of the Jammu & Kashmir People’s Conference.

 Sajad Lone, who was also spokesman of the Gupkar alliance, was under pressure from Abdul Gani Vakil over the electoral tie-up within the Gupkar alliance.

 On 19 January 2021, Sajjad Lone's Peoples' Conference decided to exit the Gupkar Alliance over the fielding of proxy candidates by constituent parties against the officially mandated candidates of the alliance during DDC elections.

 Personal life

-Abdul Gani Vakil married Amina Wani in 1987, and they have two sons and a daughter.
+Abdul Gani Vakil married Amina Wani in 1987, and they have three sons and a daughter.